chenkby/yii2-swiper/README.md

 # yii2-swiper
-The swiper widget for the Yii framework
+The swiper widget for the Yii framework.